raapperez/flutter-http-client-performance-test/README.md

 ### Heavy scenario

-Same as **Light scenario**, but while the execution happens, a Timer increments a counter in the screes after each 200 milliseconds.
+Same as **Light scenario**, but while the execution happens, a Timer increments a counter in the screen after each 200 milliseconds.
 The counter increment behavior simulates things happening on Flutter while the requests are being made.

 ## Results